 Assessment Boards take place at least once during your course and once at the end of the year.
+The may happen after each teaching block too to decide on student progression to the next block.

 Assessment Boards also decide on progression - for example from HNC to HND or from the first year of a part-time course to the second year.
 Students will normally only be able to progress if they have achieved at least a pass grade in all units due by the board meeting.